Human rights abuses in Balochistan: Abuses by Baloch insurgents

 Baloch insurgent movements have also been accused by the Human Rights Organisation of grave human rights abuses in Balochistan, including targeted killings of ethnic non-Baloch civilians.
 This has caused an economic brain drain in the province.
 According to the Chief Minister of Balochistan, Nawab Aslam Raisani, "a large number of professors, teachers, engineers, and barbers are leaving the province for fear of attacks.
 This inhuman act will push the Baloch nation at least one century back.
 The Baloch nation will never forgive whoever is involved in target killings."
 Raisani noted that these immigrant settlers had been living in Balochistan for centuries and called their targeting by Baloch insurgents "a crime against humanity".

 Journalists, teachers, students, and human rights defenders have been targeted in Balochistan according to the South Asia Terrorism Portal.
 According to Human Rights Watch (HRW), Baloch Separatist militants are responsible for attacks on schools, teachers, and students in the province.
 As a result, many teachers have sought transfer to secure areas such Quetta or have moved out of the province entirely.
 Moreover, Separatist groups have also claimed responsibility for killing Journalists in the province.

 Human Right Organisation have held Balochistan Liberation Army (BLA) responsible for ethnic cleansing in the province as Brahamdagh Bugti (alleged leader of BLA), during a TV interview on 15 April 2009, urged separatists to kill non-Baloch residing in Balochistan.
 His actions allegedly lead to the death of 500 non-Baloch citizens in the province.
+More than 100,000 Punjabis have reportedly been killed or forced to flee Balochistan as a result of sustained targeted killings.

 Apart from Human Right Organisations, Baloch separatists themselves have accused each other of being involved in human rights violations.
 Separatists accuse each other of being involved in extortion, kidnapping, and even raping local Baloch.

 The U.S. Department of State estimates that in 2012 at least 690 civilians were victims of violence in Balochistan.
 A report from the Interior Ministry in 2012 stated that Lashkar-e-Jhangvi, Lashkar-e-Balochistan, Baloch Musalla Difa Tanzeem, and the Baloch Liberation Army were involved in violent disturbances.
 The Human Rights Commission of Pakistan estimates that these groups and others killed 2,050 innocent persons and injured another 3,822 in 2012.